Cultural Planning in Edge Communities

 giving to the united arts fund has grown.
 Three artists’ organizations, a festival, a marketing campaign,

-an art fair, and a suburban children’s discovery museum are being created.
-A new commercial newspaper has been
+an art fair, and a suburban children’s discovery museum were initiated.
+A new commercial newspaper was launched to help

-launched to help address the lack of communication infrastructure identified in one suburban town.
-An historic arts
+address the lack of communication infrastructure identified in one suburban town.
+An historic arts facility was targeted

-A newly created family foundation had an interest in developing a program of giving in a very
+A newly created family foundation had an interest in developing a program of giving in sustainable food systems,

-specific field, but did not know how to proceed.
-Mary Berryman Agard & Associates was engaged to provide foundation
+but did not know how to proceed.
+Mary Berryman Agard & Associates was engaged to provide foundation management

-management and consultation.
-In order to design a giving program, we researched key NGO’s, units of government, and
+and consultation.
+In order to design a giving program, we researched key NGO’s, units of government, and foundations working

-foundations working in the field, and designed and facilitated invitational discussion groups at the leading national
+in the field, and designed and facilitated invitational discussion groups at the leading national conference.
+Experts

-conference.
-Experts from across the country provided detailed information concerning key issues, key resources, potential board
+from across the country provided detailed information concerning key issues, key resources, potential board members,

 structure and set of giving policies for the foundation.
 Then, we managed the foundation through its first years.